ZacharyWang-007/NicheTrans/README.md

 More details of data pre-processing and fully aligned spatial multi-omics data will be released soon.

 ## Model training
-For each spatial multi-omics data, we wrote a specific py file for model training and testing.
+For each spatial multi-omics data, we wrote a specific *.py* file for model training and testing.
 Here, taking the human lymph node dataset as an example:
 ```bash
 python Human_lymph_node_train_rna.py